siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/40-2025-02-11-getters-and-setters-in-kotlin.md

 Kotlin is a modern, statically typed programming language designed to be fully interoperable with Java while offering a more concise and expressive syntax.
 One of its many powerful features includes properties with built-in **getters and setters**, which make it easier to work with encapsulation and data manipulation.

 Getters and setters are used in object-oriented programming to provide controlled access to class properties.
 In Kotlin, properties have default getter and setter implementations, reducing boilerplate code significantly compared to Java.
-This blog post will explore getters and setters in Kotlin, their benefits, customization options, and best practices.
+This article will explore getters and setters in Kotlin, their benefits, customization options, and best practices.

 ---